Anosmia

 Testing Unilateral Anosmia

-• Unilateral anosmia is difficult to diagnose since it is a sympton, not a sign, and patients rarely notice this change since the contralateral nostril can compensate1.
+• Unilateral anosmia is difficult to diagnose since it is a sympton, not a sign, and patients rarely notice this change since the contralateral nostril can compensate.

-• To avoid contralateral nostrile compensation, the examiner must test each nostril separately1.
+• To avoid contralateral nostrile compensation, the examiner must test each nostril separately.

 Bilateral Anosmia

-• Most patients are aware of bilateral anosmia and may even report decreased taste due to olfaction’s contriution to the perception of flavor1.
+• Most patients are aware of bilateral anosmia and may even report decreased taste due to olfaction’s contriution to the perception of flavor.

 Possible Causes of Anosmia